Rouselos/responsive-content/README.md

 ### Degradation

 The page degrades to the mobile content when Javascript is turned off.
-With the appropriate use of CSS Responsive Design, this may be rendered acceptably.
+With the appropriate use of CSS Responsive Design, this may hopefully be rendered acceptably.

 ### Device Emulator